espocrm/documentation/administration/bpm.md

 Process represents business process instance.
 When it's initiated, it gets the status 'Started'.
 When process is finished, it gets the status 'Ended'.

-The process can also be stopped manually by a user who has an 'edit' access to the process.
-You can do it from the dropdown menu next to the Edit button.

 The process is executed according to the flowchart.
 Flowchart of process can't be changed after process is started.

 The process obligatorily is related to single target record.